aff3ct/dvbs2/README.md

 The source code of this project is in the `src/` directory:
 - `src/mains/TX`: source code of the transmitter,
 - `src/mains/TX_VAR`: source code of the transmitter with variable SNRs,
+- `src/mains/CH`: source code of the channel (useful to add noise after TX when running without a real radio),
 - `src/mains/RX`: source code of the receiver,
 - `src/mains/TX_RX`: source code of the Monte-Carlo simulation with the transmitter and the receiver,